BHPriyanka/network-security/README.md

 2. ManInTheMiddleAttacks<br/>
 3. Network_Intrusin_Detection<br/>
 •  Extensively used Snort for Network Intrusion Detection to detect attacks through the network.
-•  Extensively used AIDE (a Host based Intrusion Detection tool) to detect intrusions by monitoring the filesystem and alerting the users  on occurance of any suspicious changes.
+•  Extensively used AIDE (a Host based Intrusion Detection tool) to detect intrusions by monitoring the filesystem and alerting the users  on occurance of any suspicious changes.<br/>
 4. Password_cracking<br />
 5. Vulnerability_Scanning<br/>
 6. BufferOverFlow<br/>